Felixstowe: Ferries

-Train
+Railway

-Felixstowe railway station is the terminus of the Felixstowe Branch Line passenger service to Ipswich; the line itself branches before the station, the other branch going on to the Port of Felixstowe.
+Felixstowe railway station is the eastern terminus of the passenger service to Ipswich, via the Felixstowe Branch Line; the line itself branches before the station, the other line goes on to the Port of Felixstowe.

-Bus and coach
+Buses and coaches

-The main bus operator is First Norfolk & Suffolk (Ipswich Reds).

-First Norfolk & Suffolk - X7, 73, 75 and 77.
+Local bus services are operated by First Eastern Counties, with routes to Ipswich and Woodbridge.

-The National Express coach service 481 provides a connection to London with intermediate stops at other major towns such as Ipswich, Colchester, Witham, Chelmsford and Brentwood.
+The National Express coach service 481 provides a connection to London with intermediate stops at other major towns, such as Ipswich, Colchester, Witham, Chelmsford and Brentwood.
 A weekday service departs daily at 07:20 and returns at 18:00, while the weekend service departs at 07:55 and returns at 18:00.

-Politics
+Governance

-Felixstowe is administered by Suffolk County Council, East Suffolk District Council, and Felixstowe Town Council.
-The local authority was, until 1 April 2019, Suffolk Coastal District Council, but has since been amalgamated with the former Waveney District Council to form the larger East Suffolk District Council.
-Its southern office continues to be based in Woodbridge.
+Felixstowe is administered by Suffolk County Council, East Suffolk Council and Felixstowe Town Council.
 The local parish council, Felixstowe Town Council, is based in Felixstowe Town Hall, on the seafront at Undercliff Road West.

-Felixstowe lies within the Suffolk Coastal parliamentary constituency.
-The Member of Parliament for Suffolk Coastal since the General Election on 6 May 2010 has been the Conservative Dr Therese Coffey.
+Felixstowe lies within the Suffolk Coastal parliamentary constituency; Jenny Riddell-Carpenter of the Labour Party was elected as the Member of Parliament in the 2024 General Election.

+In 1894 an urban district called "Felixstowe and Walton" was formed which contained the parishes of "Felixstowe" and "Walton", in 1889 it became part of the administrative county of East Suffolk.
+In 1914 Walton parish was merged with Felixstowe and the urban district was renamed to just "Felixstowe".
+On 1 April 1974 the district was abolished and became part of Suffolk Coastal in the non-metropolitan county of Suffolk.
+A successor parish was formed covering the same area as the former district and its parish.
+In 2019 Felixstowe became part of East Suffolk district.